 Boiling Water

 The bacteria and the pathogens found in the lakes and rivers can be killed by boiling the water for a few minutes.
-Thus, boiling water will work best if you want water on small volumes only.
+Thus, boiling water will work best if you want water in small volumes only.
 Boiling is the first option that you can try for camping trips.

 Iodine Tablets